Decation2/Decation2/README.md

 # Hi this is Decation2!
-What im make?
+What i make?
 Im make the program named winoptimizer.
 I make programs only in batch programming language.
-Also im helped Ghalbeyou to make game launcher.
+Also i'm helped Ghalbeyou to make game launcher.
-And im trying to understand the Python programs.
+And i'm trying to understand the Python programs.
+I use the hacking program njRAT/Dangerous RAT 2020
 ## My projects
 ### Winoptimizer - optimize your windows!
 ### Berainminer - simple miner in batch.